GameDriver-io/gdio-py/docs/ApiClient_Reference.md

 #### Parameters

- - Enums.HookingObject : `str` -  The input type to disable.
+ - HookingObject : `str` -  The input type to disable.
  - timeout : `int` -  The number of seconds to wait for the command to be recieved by the agent.